sherlock-audit/2024-06-velocimeter-judging/README.md

 The protocol team fixed this issue in the following PRs/commits: https://github.com/Velocimeter/v4-contracts/pull/21

+**spacegliderrrr**

+Fix looks good.
+Function now does not revert in case the gauge is killed.

+**sherlock-admin2**

+The Lead Senior Watson signed off on the fix.

 # Issue M-6: Rewards supplied to a gauge, prior to its first depositor will be permanently lost.